AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 Project Budget

 Research partners designed this study and submitted a proposal to the Global Methane Hub.
 Approximately two-thirds of the project was funded by the Bezos Earth Fund.
-The Angus Foundation received a grant of $4.85 million, and will distribute it to the project coordinator, at the University of New England — Animal Breeding and Genetics Unit (ABGU) in Australia.
+This fund has no access to the data or authority over how the data is used.
+The Angus Foundation received a grant of $4.85 million, and will distribute it to the project coordinator, at the University of New England — Animal Genetics and Breeding Unit (AGBU) in Australia.
 The remaining one-third of the budget came from the match funding of Meat & Livestock Australia.

 Project Updates